Carbohydrate digestion in the mouth, stomach, and small intestine

 Mouth and stomach

-Starch digestion begins in mouth by salivary alpha-amylase, therefore the rate of mastication and the time of permanence in mouth, however relatively short, are the first factors that affect the interaction between starch and the enzyme and that can improve digestion.
+Starch digestion begins in mouth by salivary alpha-amylase.
+Therefore the rate of mastication and the time of permanence in mouth, however relatively short, are the first factors that affect the interaction between starch and the enzyme and that can improve digestion.

 Once in the stomach, that essentially acts as a tank, gastric acidity inactivates salivary alpha-amylase, whose optimal pH is about 7, though the presence of starch may partly protects the enzyme from gastric degradation, allowing the passage with meal into the duodenum, where it may support pancreatic alpha-amylase in the digestive process.